ron190/jsql-injection/README.md

 If you are using Kali Linux then get the latest release using command `sudo apt-get -f install jsql`, or make a system full upgrade with `apt update` then `apt full-upgrade`.

 ## Continuous integration
-This software is developed using open source libraries like [Spring](https://spring.io), [Spock](http://spockframework.org) and [Hibernate](https://hibernate.org) and is tested using a continuous integration platform like Travis CI and Github Actions.
-The non regression tests run against dockerized and in memory databases and GUI is tested on VNC screen in the cloud on CI platforms, then quality checks are stored on code quality platforms.
+This software is developed using open source libraries like [Spring](https://spring.io), [Spock](http://spockframework.org) and [Hibernate](https://hibernate.org) and is tested using continuous integration platform like Travis CI and Github Actions.<br>
+Non regression tests run against dockerized and in memory databases and GUI is tested on VNC screen in the cloud on CI platforms.<br>
+Then quality checks are stored on code quality platforms.
 ```
 +---+ +-----------------------------------------------------------------------+
 |   | |                         JUNIT TEST FRAMEWORK                          |